-Charles Alder Allen, was born in 1892, the youngest of eleven children, and eighth son, of Anne née Alder and Richard Allen, cornfactor’s carman, of 45, High Street, Thame.
-Charles was baptised at St Mary’s church, Thame on 29th May 1892.
+Charles Alder Allen, was born in 1892, the youngest of eleven children, and eighth son, of Anne (née Alder) and Richard Allen, a corn factor’s carman, of 45, High Street, Thame.
+He was baptised at St Mary’s church, Thame on 29th May 1892.

-L/11878 Gunner Charles Alder Allen is buried in Wimereux Communal Cemetery, Pas de Calais, France and is remembered in Thame on the war memorial and on All Saints church and St Mary’s church memorial boards.
+L/11878 Gunner Charles Alder Allen is buried in Wimereux Communal Cemetery, Pas de Calais, France.
+He is remembered in Thame on the war memorial and on All Saints church and St Mary’s church memorial boards.

 The Thame Remembers Cross was delivered to Wimereux Communal Cemetery, Pas de Calais, France on 19th June 2015 by Roy Motteram